denisecase/digital-forensics-resources/install_autopsy_on_mac.md

 Instructions for Mac and Linux are included in the download.
 See the online page at <https://github.com/sleuthkit/autopsy/blob/develop/Running_Linux_OSX.md>.

-**Important:** Verify each step successfully completes before continuing.
+**Important: Verify each step has successfully completed before continuining on to the next step.**
 Each step must complete successfully for the installation to work.

-## Install Homebrew Package Manager

-The provided scripts require the package manager: [Homebrew](https://brew.sh/), which has installation steps on their site.

-## Make Provided Scripts Executable
+## Make Provided Scripts Executable As You Work

 For security reasons, you may not be able to run a script (.sh) file by default.
 To enable execution, open a terminal in the downloaded subfolder linux_macos_install_scripts and run chmod +x scriptfilename.